Mr0Wido/bff-subdomains/README.md

 # A Subdomain Bruteforcer Tool
 This Python script is a subdomain bruteforcer tool.
 It uses various wordlists and the Gobuster tool to perform DNS enumeration and find subdomains of a given domain.
-The script also allows for the removal of out-of-scope domains from the results.

 ### Output
 The script outputs the total number of subdomains found and writes them to a file named `{domain_name}_bfsubs.txt`.
-Out-of-scope domains are removed from the results.

 ### Installation
 ```